hobhob

 Get Started

-This guide gets you from install to your first useful agent session in hob.
-You'll open a project, launch an agent, tile a terminal alongside, and review the result.
+This guide takes you from install to your first useful agent session: open a project, launch an agent, tile a terminal alongside, and review what it did.

 hob is the surface — you bring your own agent.
-Install at least one CLI and make sure it's in your PATH:
+Install and authenticate at least one supported agent CLI before installing hob:

 Ask an agent to explain your codebase